 Ohio laws are already strict when it comes to DUI, but if you have been arrested on charges of your third OVI in the state of Ohio you are facing even stronger ramifications to your driving privileges, financial well-being, and freedom.
 Remember, you are dealing with a state that only sees you as a repeat offender and a risk to society, and therefore wants you in jail.

-However, even with past convictions you are still a citizen with certain unalienable rights, so it is important that you take swift action and hire an experienced Franklin County DUI attorney to protect your rights and interests.
+However, even with past convictions you are still a citizen with certain unalienable rights, so it is important that you take swift action and hire an experienced Hamilton County DUI attorney to protect your rights and interests.

 Ohio Third DUI Defense Lawyer